chinamike65/hugo-tuolesi/content/book4/book4en.md

 Tathagata's leftovers are used to eliminate karma.

-(6) The slandering of the Dharma
+##### (6) Disparaging the Dharma

 slandered the Theravada people's selfless wisdom and the thirty-seven dharmas of the convenient and harmonious method, the Mahayana wisdom of emptiness and compassion, and other convenient and perfect methods, the method of fusion, the tantric emptiness and the unique wisdom and harmony.
 The four great joys are convenient for the Dharma door of perfection and harmony, and slandering any kind of Dharma door of perfection and harmony is a violation of this, precept.

 Slandering one of the wisdom and convenient methods is not a violation of this precept, but there is a crime of slandering the method.

-Eighty-four thousand dharmas are all preached by Buddha Shakyamuni, and the Buddhist teachings of the Southern, Tibetan, and Chinese traditions are also taught by Buddha Shakyamuni, and none of them can be slandered.
+Eighty-four thousand dharmas were taught by Buddha Shakyamuni, and the Buddhist teachings of the Southern, Tibetan, and Chinese traditions are also taught by Buddha Shakyamuni, and none of them can be slandered.

 If some people do things wrong, it's a human problem, not a law problem.